sr99622/libonvif/README.md

 &nbsp;

 ---
 Using a virtual environment is strongly recommended.
-The complexity of this program and its use of external modules introduces the possibilty of name space collisions that may cause the program to crash or behave in an unexpected manner.
-These issues may be easily avoided by using a dedicated virtual envrionment for installing the program.
 &nbsp;
 On Windows, the use of Anaconda to install the program will use a virtual environment.
 It is suggested to create a dedicated environment for the program.